Setting the Record Straight: The Thomas Richards Walking Dead Lawsuit - By Lisa Weingarten Richards

 • Six factors: 0.000001% chance of coincidence

-Take these six data points together and the conclusion becomes obvious - this was not coincidental naming.
+Take these six data points together and the conclusion is that this was very unlikely to be coincidental.

 The Legal Standards The Independent Missed

 This case operates under established Virginia defamation law and Va.
 Code § 8.01-40.
-The "of and concerning" test doesn't require the plaintiff's name to be unusual - it requires identifying characteristics that connect the fictional character to the real person.
+The "of and concerning" test doesn't require the plaintiff's name to be unusual nor intentional - it simply requires identifying characteristics that connect the fictional character to the real person.

-On using real people as inspiration: We’ve given you Kirkman’s own words here in this post.
-Readers can examine the evidence and look at the links and decide for themselves whether this represents a pattern of deliberate naming that makes the "Thomas Richards" choice statistically implausible to be coincidental.
+On using real people as inspiration: I’ve given you Kirkman’s own words here in this post.
+Readers can examine the evidence and look at the links and decide for themselves whether this represents a pattern of deliberate naming that makes the "Thomas Richards" choice very unlikely to be coincidental.

 Professional Standards and Legal Merit